-Linguist Emily Feuerherm finished the fall semester buoyed and heartened by the students in her service-learning class.
+Linguist Emily Feuerherm is buoyed and heartened by the students in her service-learning class.

 The course, a seminar and practicum within the Teaching English to Speakers of Other Languages (TESOL) certificate program, is designed to help UM-Flint students fine-tune their teaching skills by contributing within the community.
 It required nearly 30 hours of teaching and another six hours a week in the classroom.

-"The motivation of these students is really striking," said Feuerherm, assistant professor in the Linguistics Program and director of the Bridge Program in the English department at the university.
+"The motivation of these students is really striking," said Feuerherm, assistant professor of linguistics in the English program.
 "They all want to teach abroad; they want to teach English and travel and learn other languages.
 They each want to explore the world and contribute to others in ways that are meaningful and adventurous."

 At the school district, the students worked with adult immigrants who are working toward U.S. citizenship.
 There, the UM-Flint students developed the course, combining English language instruction with civics education to prepare their students for the citizenship test.
 At Richfield Public School Academy, the UM-Flint students supported the school's teachers, working in small groups of second- to fifth-graders.
 At the ELP, UM-Flint students provided tutoring and workshops to international students enrolled at the university but still needing help with their English language skills.

-Katie DeGennaro, who graduated this semester and developed a passion for teaching English to non-native speakers during her time at UM-Flint, recently landed a job teaching English in South Korea.
+Katie DeGennaro, a graduate who developed a passion for teaching English to non-native speakers during her time at UM-Flint, landed a job teaching English in South Korea.
 She learned how to manage students in a group and factor their personal lives into her teaching in Feuerherm's class.

 "The class was like an internship," said DeGennaro, who worked with second-graders at the academy.
 "It was about making an impact on people, and changing their view on language and the world; it was a great way to learn."